maryhzd/DeepLearning-ShortProjects/README.md

-# DeepLearning-ShortProjects
+# DeepLearning-Short Projects

-Quick and simple Deep Learning projects for learning and experimenting.
-Ideal for beginners and those looking to practice AI concepts.
+Welcome to "DeepLearning-Short Projects" – your go-to repository for quick and simple Deep Learning projects.
+Whether you're new to AI or looking to sharpen your skills, these projects are designed to provide practical experience with Deep Learning concepts in an easy-to-digest format.